Elastic properties of multicomponent crystals in neutron stars and white dwarfs: Discussion and conclusions

 We discuss elastic properties of the binary Coulomb crystals.
 Our results demonstrate that the Voigt averaged effective shear modulus calculated for ordered crystals well agrees with the numerical results for disordered crystals.
 It is also shown, that the linear mixing rule can be applied to calculate $\mu_{\rm eff}$, providing thus a simple approach to estimate effective shear modulus for neutron star crust and crystallized white dwarf core.
 It should be stressed that the linear mixing rule is inapplicable to other elastic moduli of the sc2 and fc2 latices.
 The possible explanation may be that $s^{xxxx}$, $s^{xxyy}$ and $s^{xyxy}$ related with properties of the separated parts of the crystal and not with the whole one.
 The same concern the difference between our results and results obtained in \citet{II03}.
 This discrepancy can be a great motivation for the future numerical work.
 Furthermore, it is shown that the elastic constants for sc2 and fc2 lattices have additional coupling, which do not follows from their symmetry: $s^{xxxx}=-2\,s^{xyxy}$.

 The Voigt average is not the only approach to estimate the effective shear modulus of the polycrystalline matter (see Sec. \ref{esm}), in particular it can be estimated according to Eq. (\ref{mum}).
 Here we show that the resulting $\mu_{\rm eff,m}$ differs for ordered and disordered crystals.
 For ordered crystals ratio between $\mu_{\rm eff}$ and $\mu_{\rm eff,m}$ is less than 30\% for any possible charge ratio.
 In addition, the linear mixing rule does not allow to calculate $\mu_{\rm eff,m}$ with the appropriate for the practical use precision.

-Applying obtained results we can conclude that for the binary systems in degenerated stars it may be better to use the Voigt averaged effective shear modulus.
+Applying obtained results we can conclude that for the binary systems in degenerated stars it may be better to use the Voigt averaged effective shear modulus because it contains less uncertainties.

 For astrophysical purposes it is convenient to rewrite $\mu_{\rm eff}^{\rm sc2}$ and $\mu_{\rm eff}^{\rm fc2}$ as a function of concentration of electrons $n_{\rm e}\equiv\bar{Z}n$, where $\bar{Z}$ is the averaged ion charge in the crystal.
 For the sc2 lattice $\bar{Z}=(Z_1+Z_2)/2$ and for the fc2 lattice $\bar{Z}=(Z_1+3Z_2)/4$ then